Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: Related Work

 \textbf{Diffusion model for monocular depth estimation.} Denoising Diffusion Probabilistic Model (DDPM)~\cite{DDPM} learns to reverse a diffusion process that progressively degrades images with Gaussian noise so that they can draw samples from the data distribution by applying the reverse process to random noise.
-They have been applied to various tasks like text-to-image geneartion~\cite{StableDiffusion,ramesh2022hierarchical,zhu2024boundary,zhu2022discrete,wang2023diffusion}, super resolution~\cite{saharia2022image,li2022srdiff,gao2023implicit}, image inpainting~\cite{lugmayr2022repaint,corneanu2024latentpaint,yang2023uni}, 3D object generation~\cite{qian2023magic123,li20223ddesigner,liu2024one}, etc. Several approaches have explored the use of DDPM for metric depth estimation.
+They have been applied to various tasks like text-to-image generation~\cite{StableDiffusion,ramesh2022hierarchical,zhu2024boundary,zhu2022discrete,wang2023diffusion}, super resolution~\cite{saharia2022image,li2022srdiff,gao2023implicit}, image inpainting~\cite{lugmayr2022repaint,corneanu2024latentpaint,yang2023uni}, 3D object generation~\cite{qian2023magic123,li20223ddesigner,liu2024one}, etc. Several approaches have explored the use of DDPM for metric depth estimation.
 DiffusionDepth~\cite{duan2023diffusiondepth} learns to denoise random depth distribution into a depth map with monocular visual conditions.
 Similarly, DDP~\cite{ji2023ddp} encodes the input image and use diffusion to decodes it into a depth map.
 DepthGen~\cite{saxena2023monocular} extends a multi-task diffusion model for metric depth prediction.
 Its successor, DDVM~\cite{saxena2024surprising}, focuses on pretraining with synthetic and real datasets to improve depth estimation performance.
-Lastly, VPD~\cite{zhao2023unleashing} and Marigold~\cite{Marigold} utilizes a pretrained Stable Diffusion model~\cite{StableDiffusion} as an image feature extractor, incorporating additional text input for enhanced depth prediction.
-While previous works only focused on using images as conditions of diffusion models to predict depth, our PriorDiffusion utilizes language as priors in diffusion models to resolve ambiguity and visual nuisances, and conduct 3D perception in a controllable way.
+Build upon the diffusion model, DepthFM~\cite{gui2024depthfm} uses flow matching to conduct a faster monocular depth estimation.
+In light of strong representation learned by pre-trained, text-to-image diffusion models, recent methods like VPD~\cite{zhao2023unleashing}, E2E-FT~\cite{garcia2024fine}, GeoWizard~\cite{fu2024geowizard}, Lotus~\cite{he2024lotus}, GenPercept~\cite{xu2024diffusion}, Jasmine~\cite{wang2025jasmine}, and Marigold~\cite{Marigold} utilize a pretrained Stable Diffusion model~\cite{StableDiffusion} as the backbone to predict depth through a denoising process.
+Specifically, Marigold~\cite{Marigold} concatenates input images with diffusion latents as conditions for the denoising U-Net to predict the noise to be removed, gradually denoising Gaussian noise into a depth map.
+While previous works have primarily focused on using images as the conditioning input to diffusion models for depth prediction, we investigate use language as an an additional condition to improve monocular depth estimation.